airplaygithub/A1R/README.md

 # A1R!
-A game site made by BlazerHM!
+A game site made by BlazerHM and Airplay!
 *lol*